 |

-In agricultural and food manufacturing environments, motors are often exposed to moisture, humidity, and dust, requiring waterproof and dustproof performance.
-In particular, food manufacturing frequently involves periodic high-pressure cleaning for HACCP-compliant hygiene management, requiring motors to withstand these conditions.
+In agricultural and food manufacturing environments, equipment is often exposed to moisture, humidity, and dust.
+For this reason, motors with sufficient waterproof and dustproof performance are frequently required.
+In particular, food manufacturing facilities regularly carry out high-pressure washing as part of HACCP-compliant hygiene management, which makes it essential for motors to have a structure that can withstand these conditions.

-*IP40 only provides protection against foreign objects; it does not provide protection against water ingress.
+*Note: IP40 provides protection against solid objects only and does not offer protection against water ingress.

-• Reason: While it's necessary to maintain a consistent spacing and depth between species, high-precision control down to the millimeter is not required.
+• Reason: It is necessary to maintain consistent seed spacing and planting depth, but extremely high precision at the millimeter level is not required.

 • Recommended motor: Servo motor

-• Reason: Responsiveness is crucial for adjusting the harvesting position and speed in real time.
+• Reason: High responsiveness is essential to adjust the cutting position and operating speed in real time.

-• Reason: Simple control is often sufficient for positioning and transporting the fruit, resulting in low costs.
+• Reason: Simple control is often sufficient for positioning and conveying fruit, making stepping motors a low-cost and practical choice.

 • Recommended motor: Closed-loop stepping motor

-• Reason: Step control is ideal for gradually adjusting the amount of liquid or paste.
-For applications requiring precise weighing or high speed, choose a servo motor or closed-loop stepping motor.
+• Reason: Step control is ideal for adjusting the amount of liquid or paste in discrete increments.
+When high-precision dosing or high-speed operation is required, servo motors or closed-loop stepping motors are selected.

-• Recommended motors: Stepping motors, closed-loop stepping motors
+• Recommended motor: Stepping motor, closed-loop stepping motor

 • Recommended motor: Closed-loop stepping motor

-• Reason: Label placement can be easily adjusted using step control.
+• Reason: Label application positions can be easily adjusted using step control, allowing for simple and stable operation.

 • Recommended motor: Servo motor

-SANYO DENKI offers a wide range of control motors to meet the diverse needs of agricultural machinery and food processing equipment.
+SANYO DENKI offers a comprehensive lineup of control motors designed to meet the diverse needs of agricultural machinery and food processing equipment.

 Learn more: Motor Customization Examples